Create and manage model serving endpoints

-This article describes how to create and manage model serving endpoints that utilize Databricks Model Serving.
+This article describes how to create model serving endpoints that serve custom models using Databricks Model Serving.

 Requirements